 top of page

-Image by Eric Kerr using Midjourney
+Image created by Eric Kerr using Reve.

 Once an expansive information highway, the internet has evolved into a congested stretch of road riddled with potholes and billboards as far as the eye can see.